 Discover our herbarium

 Pagès has chosen to introduce Rosemary in several of its creations.
-This plant with its spicy and pronounced notes blends perfectly with other flavours and is known for its digestive benefits.
+This plant with its spicy and pronounced notes blends perfectly with other flavours.

-Focus on Rosemary, a medicinal plant known for its many benefits
+Focus on Rosemary, a plant known by everyone

 ORIGINS OF ROSEMARY